 The importance of behavioral email marketing

 According to a study by MarketingSherpa, almost 39 percent of marketers admit that behavioral marketing is highly effective.
-Yet surprisingly, only 20 percent of them are using behavioral marketing.
+Yet surprisingly, only a few of them are using behavioral marketing.

 Why?